wazedde/ucom/README.md

 Arguments:
   <TEMPLATE>
           Possible values:
           - build-script:   The C# script injected into the project when building
           - git-ignore:     The .gitignore file for newly created projects
+          - git-attributes: The .gitattributes file for newly created projects

 Options:
   -h, --help